Early Preview — Kiwisonic is free during early preview. The shape of the product is still being figured out, and feedback is what drives it forward.

 A wavetable synthesizer that breathes.

-macOS and Linux builds are planned for a later release.
+Also available for Linux. macOS is planned for a later release.

 Two ways to play it